If you are eager to launch your career in public safety, we want to hear from you!

 - Works effectively and calmly in a high stress environment.

 - Ability to maintain control of the call and neutralize the situation.

 - Maintains familiarity with the general geography of the communities served.

-- Meets all training requirements of the Center.
+- Meets all training requirements of the Company and site locations.